Permanent Court of Arbitration

-The PCA was established by the Convention for the Pacific Settlement of International Disputes, concluded at The Hague in 1899 during the first Hague Peace Conference of 1899.
-The Conference had been convened at the initiative of emperor Nicholas II of Russia "with the object of seeking the most objective means of ensuring to all peoples the benefits of a real and lasting peace, and above all, of limiting the progressive development of existing armaments".
+The PCA was established by the Convention for the Pacific Settlement of International Disputes, which concluded at The Hague in 1899 during the first Hague Peace Conference of 1899.
+The Conference had been convened at the initiative of Tsar Nicholas II of Russia "with the object of seeking the most objective means of ensuring to all peoples the benefits of a real and lasting peace, and above all, of limiting the progressive development of existing armaments".

-In the first three decades of its existence, the PCA was a major forum for resolving inter-state disputes.
-Subsequently, the organization went dormant for much of the 20th century, as states opted to use the Permanent Court of International Justice instead of the PCA.
-In the 21st century, the PCA has resurged as a venue for resolving investor-state disputes.
+The PCA began its activities as a major forum for resolving inter-state disputes.
+Subsequently, the Court started handling mixed arbitrations between states and private parties since its first such case in 1934 (PCA Case No. 1934-01, Radio Corporation of America v.
+China).
+In the 21st century, the PCA has resurged as a venue for inter-state arbitrations and resolving investor-state disputes and is currently administering over 210 dispute resolution proceedings, making it the most active international court in The Hague.

+In June 2026, the Court was acting as registry in 7 inter-state arbitrations, 1 other inter-state proceeding, 90 arbitrations arising under bilateral or multilateral investment treaties or national investment laws, 101 arbitrations arising under contracts involving a State or other public entity, and 11 other proceedings.